latex3/latex3.github.io/help/books/index.md

 **ISBN-13:** 978-3868940886
 **Pages:** 1168 pages

 This is a re-issue (student version) of the book [Der LaTeX-Begleiter, 2.
 Auflage](https://www.pearson-studium.de/main/main.asp?page=bookdetails&ProductID=106617) (ISBN 3-8273-7166-X) with identical content.
-This book is a translation of [The LaTeX Companion, 2nd edition (TTCT series)](https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Flatex-companion-9780201362992) with a number of adaptations to the German language.
+This book is a translation of <a href="https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Flatex-companion-9780201362992" rel="nofollow" >The LaTeX Companion, 2nd edition (TTCT series)</a> with a number of adaptations to the German language.

 There are some extracts from the book as PDF files available from this site: